TritonDataCenter/manatee/docs/user-guide.md

   depending on its current role in the shard.
 (1)
 * Managing leadership status with ZK.
 Each sitter participates in a ZK election, and is notified when its leader node has changed.
 (7)
-* Managing standby heartbeats from its standby if it exists.
-When a standby expires, the sitter will remove the standby from its replication list.
-(6)
-* Heartbeating to its leader.
-This is the process by which the node in front is made aware of its standby.
-This doesn't occur if the node has no leader.
-(5)
 * ZFS is used by PG to persist data (4).
 The use of ZFS will be elaborated on in a later section.